openxla/community/rfcs/20230510-common-benchmark-suite.md

 workflows and regression benchmarking resident in each compiler project.

-The common benchmark suite only includes the high-level definitions, such as the models and target devices to run.
-It allows compiler projects to extend the definitions to include compiler-specific details of how the models will be compiled and run on the devices.
+The common benchmark suite only includes the high-level definitions, such as the models and target devices.
+It allows compiler projects to import and extend the definitions to include details of how to compile the models and run on the devices.
 This makes it easier to build regression benchmarks within each compiler project while reducing boilerplate code by reusing the models and benchmark definitions.
-The compiler projects are also free to run a benchmark with different experimental configurations.
+Compiler projects are also free to run benchmarks with different experimental configurations.
+All compiler-specific extensions are implemented and maintained in each compiler project.

-The common benchmark suite will also be used in a comparative benchmark workflow to run multiple 1P and 3P compilers to gather the comparative results.
-It will run the common benchmark suites with each compiler and collect the comparable results.
+The common benchmark suite will also be used in a comparative benchmark workflow to run multiple OpenXLA and third-party compilers to gather the comparative results.
+It will run the common benchmark suite with each compiler and collect the comparable results.

 The current IREE benchmark framework already supports decoupling into compiler-agnostic and compiler-specific parts.
 The plan is to extract the code from the [IREE repository](https://github.com/openxla/iree) and reuse them in the new common benchmark suite.

 The figure below shows the relationship between components.
+This RFC covers the contents of "OpenXLA Benchmark Repository" and the integration into compiler repositories.
+See
-See [OpenXLA Benchmarking Strategy](https://github.com/openxla/community/pull/75) for how OOBI stores results in the database and visualizes in the dashboard.
+[OpenXLA Benchmarking Strategy](https://github.com/openxla/community/pull/75)
+for how OOBI stores benchmark results in the database and visualizes in the dashboard.

 ![Project structure](20230510-common-benchmark-suite/project-structure.png)